CLAiR — Coordination

 Engineered, not sketched

-• .NET 10 minimal API — 38 endpoints covering ACOP, graph facade, events, branch leases, merge queue, conflicts, flows, compliance, Bo intake
+• .NET 10 minimal API — more than 40 endpoints covering ACOP, graph facade, events, branch leases, merge queue, conflicts, flows, compliance, and Bo intake

 • JSONL event store as the system of record — events are truth, read models are derived